Mistralys/application-localization/README.md

 To use a translated text as a template to re-use multiple times, simply replace the placeholders with placeholders.

-Sound strange?
+Sounds strange?
 Look at this example:

 ```php
 use function AppLocalize\t;